top of page

 Research Interests:

 Our research activities are mainly in the areas of nucleic acid biochemistry, protein biochemistry, peptide/protein chemistry, bioanalytical chemistry, chemical biology, and bioengineering.
-Our research aim is to develop next-generation platform for disease diagnostics and therapy.
+Our research aim is to develop a next-generation platform for disease diagnostics and therapy.
 To realize this aim, we are interested in playing with Nature's building blocks, peptide, protein, DNA and RNA.

 Topics of interest: